dwight/bsontools/README.md

 Place it as a peer level directory on disk with bsontools.
 (That is you will see include "../../../bson-cxx/" in the source code of these tools...)

+As written these tools lightly use C++11.
+This is mainly to avoid any external dependencies; for example unique_ptr is used from C++11.
+It would not be hard to adapt back to C++03.

+With Visual Studio, start by opening build/fromjson/fronjson/sln.